dev-sheikh-ali/react-portfolio/README.md

 ## How to install this project
-- dont forget to give a star⭐
+- dont forget to give this repo a star⭐
 ## 1. To download execute

     git clone https://github.com/dev-sheikh-ali/react-portfolio.git